ElenaCherpakova/ElenaCherpakova/README.md

 ### Hi there, I'm Elena  👋

-- ➿ I'm currently looking for a Junior Web Developer role
+- ➿ Full Stack Web Developer with 5+ years of experience as a Talent Acquisition Specialist in the marketing/sales and telecommunication sector with exceptional communication and problem-solving skills.
-- 🔭 Working on the final project at Lighthouse Lab.
-Stay tuned...
+🔭  Passion for new technology and innovativeness
 - 🌱 Learning everything relates to Tech Stack
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators OR join a company to develop and deliver cutting-edge web software to achieve business goals.

 ### Skills and Experience: